EURO GOVT-Euro zone bonds rally as imminent Fed exit views ebb

 week, some said investors were unwinding their positions after

-the $85 billion in bonds the Fed is buying each month could come
+$85 billion in bonds the Fed is buying each month could come at

 looked set to maintain momentum.